iced-rs/rfcs/text/0000-focus-and-metadata .md

 Focus management is a complex topic and there are many different ways to handle it.
 This proposal is a possible solution that has closer parity with the browser runtime.

+The shared metadata API is mostley private and not a way for users solve their state management problems.
+It is a way for the Iced to provide a familiar API for the user while solving accessibility and focus management problems.

 ## Motivation

 Why are we doing this?